 As the Head of State of Silofais, a mixture of the American President and the British Crown, the President of the Republic has various discretionary powers vested in him by the Constitution.

-Above all else, he is charged as the “guarantor of the sovereignty, law, and tranquility” of the Republic, and in such capacity takes care that the Constitution “be enforced and preserved in due respect” and that “the common justice be ensured and general welfare be promoted”.
+Above all else he is charged as the “guarantor of the sovereignty, law, and tranquility” of the Republic and, in such capacity, takes care that the Constitution “be enforced and preserved in due respect” and that “the common justice be ensured and the general welfare be promoted”.

 The President is elected at large every two years by the entire nation using the two-round runoff method.

-When elected, a candidate for the presidency must not have already “served or acted in the same office longer than three during the preceding six years”.
+A candidate for the presidency, when elected, must not have already “served or acted in the same office longer than three during the preceding six years”.
 Under normal circumstances, this would limit a President to two full terms out of any four.

 The President is empowered to appoint the judges on any Court, the admirals and generals of the military, and the ambassadors and other consuls and envoys of the Republic.
 However, this is not absolute: in order to make the appointments, he must nominate a person to the Chamber of Delegates, the lower house of the legislature, for their advice and consent.
 There the nominee is scrutinized and, ultimately, is confirmed or rejected by the Delegates.

 As the commander-in-chief of the military and the chief diplomat of the nation, the President forms foreign policy (in coordination with the Council of State) and is the chairman of any national security councils and diplomatic bodies.
 He makes treaties with other nations and international organizations, subject to advice and ratification by two thirds of the Hall of Magisters.

 The legislature must be notified whenever the military intervenes abroad, and any such intervention must end after 30 days if the legislature disapproves.
 States of siege, rebellion, or other great crises are declared and resolved by the President in coordination with the military and other organs of government.